 The vast majority of Apple Mail users are expected to activate this privacy setting.
 This means that open rates will no longer be a useful metric for measuring the success of email campaigns.

 This will impact your analytics.
-We’ve got some suggestions below about how you might use other metrics to better analyse success.
+We’ve got some suggestions below about how you might use other metrics to better analyze success.

 It won’t affect email performance - the settings impact metrics, but not deliverability.